Weight two compactly supported cohomology of moduli spaces of curves: Preliminaries

 \subsection{A nonvanishing result in weight 0}

-Here we give a brief proof of the nonvanishing statement for weight zero compactly supported cohomology that was mentioned in the introduction, using graph complex techniques.
+Here we state and prove Proposition~\ref{prop:degree3}, a nonvanishing and exponential growth result for $W_0 H^{2g+3}_c (\MM_g)$.
+This proposition, combined with Theorem~\ref{cor:n0} and the results on $W_0H^\bullet_c(\MM_g)$ in \cite{CGP1}, gives the nonvanishing statements in Corollary~\ref{cor:odd}.

 Let $\GG$ be the full commutative graph complex studied in \cite{grt}.
-The elements of $\GG$ are $\Q$-linear series of isomorphism classes of connected graphs with vertices of any valence.
+The elements of $\GG$ are (possibly infinite) formal $\Q$-linear combinations of isomorphism classes of connected graphs with vertices of any valence.
 It is a dg Lie algebra with a combinatorially defined bracket, and the differential $\delta$ is the bracket with a single edge.
 The subspace $\GC_2$ spanned by stable graphs is a direct summand, and the restriction of $\delta$ is exactly $\delta_{split}$.
 The cohomology of $\GG$ is

 where $L_n$ denotes a loop of $n$ edges, in which every vertex has valence 2 \cite[Proposition~3.4]{grt}.

 Recall that the cohomological degree of a graph in $\GG$ of genus $g$ with $e$ edges is $e -2g$.
 There is an extra differential $\nabla$ on $\GG$, given by bracket with a loop edge, studied in \cite{KWZ}.